u-blox/ucxclient/README.md

   status = uCxSystemSetUartSettings2(&ucxHandle, 115200, 0);
   printf("uCxSystemSetUartSettings2(): %d\n", status);

   // This will send the "AT+USYUS?"
-AT command and parse the AT reponse params to &settings uCxSystemGetUartSettings_t settings;
+AT command and parse the AT response params to &settings uCxSystemGetUartSettings_t settings;
   status = uCxSystemGetUartSettings(&ucxHandle, &settings);
   printf("uCxSystemGetUartSettings(): %d, baudrate: %d, flow control: %d\n",
          status, settings.baud_rate, settings.flow_control);
+}
 ```

 ## Porting and Configuration